Glen Loth (2021)

 This painting now resides at Culgower House holiday home rental Helmsdale Brora - accommodation NorthCoast500 NC500

 I was asked to paint Tryfan, a mountain in North Wales, as it is a mountain of significant personal importance to the client.
 Having spent some time living in North Wales, it was a mountain that I was also very familiar with and quite excited to paint.
-It has a personal connection for me too, allegedly being the place where my grandparents first met!
+It has a personal connection for me too.
 I had a few images in store and an idea of the composition and viewpoint of Tryfan that I wanted to paint.